kelloggm/cs-490-website/project-deliverable.md

 #### Satisfactory:
 * Implemented feature satisfies the conditions of satisfaction as proposed by the team and as agreed to by the course staff.
 If technical difficulties resulted in features being dropped, the project may still earn full marks on "delivered features," but these difficulties must have been documented with the course staff as you encountered them during development.
-* Implemented feature is deployed to a publicly-accessible URL, using Netlify and Heroku for hosting.
-Detailed instructions for deployement will be supplied later.
+* Implemented feature can be deployed locally following the instructions provided with the code submission in its README without any debugging by the course staff.
 * Implemented feature contains no ESLint warnings or errors; does not include any eslint-disable or ts-ignore flags

 #### Meets minimum requirements:
 * Implemented feature largely satisfies acceptance criteria as proposed by the team, but may not meet the course staff’s interpretation of those criteria.
-* Implemented feature is deployed to a publicly-accessible URL, using Netlify and Heroku for hosting.
-Detailed instructions for deployement will be supplied later.
+* Implemented feature can be deployed locally following the instructions provided with the code submission in its README, with minor debugging by the course staff (e.g., one or two minor missing steps).
 * The implementation may have some obvious flaws, but largely works without crashing.
 * Implemented feature does not include any eslint-disable or ts-ignore flag